 TIP: Tip: It is impossible to define any standard and optimal for all rooms location of the router in an apartment.
 In any case, you will have to choose the best place.
 These recommendations are for information only.

 Using modern mobile devices, you can easily determine the level of Wi-Fi signal from the access point in different areas of the apartment.

-For example, you can use an Android smartphone or tablet, install a special free application to determine free channels, check received signal level, and the strength of the Wi-Fi signal.
+For example, you can use an Android smartphone or tablet, install a special free application to determine free channels, check the received signal level and the strength of the Wi-Fi signal.
 The range of such applications is quite wide (for example, Wifi Analyzer, WiFi Analyzer (open-source), WiFi Analyzer).
 Set up the router at the desired location, walk through the apartment with a smartphone or tablet running the application, and check the signal strength at different locations of the apartment.

 If you do not have a smartphone or tablet, use a laptop.
 You can install one of the Wi-Fi monitoring programs on it (for example, InSSIDer, WirelessNetView, Free Wi-Fi Scanner for Windows; LinSSID, iwScanner for Linux; WiFi Scanner, iStumbler, WiFi Explorer, AirRadar for Mac OS X).

 These programs may have a shareware version with a limited test period of use.
 Shareware version status may restrict commercial use, as well as periodically remind the user to pay.
 In the article 'How to scan a Wi-Fi network and determine the freest channel?' you will find an example of using InSSIDer 2.